vitalii-karpiv/kuzco-crm/api-doc/laptop-group/add-laptop-to-group.md

 2. Generates the target `groupIdentifier` from the laptop specs.
 3. If a matching group exists:
    - Adds the laptop ID to `itemList` (if not present).
-   - Adds or updates the matching variant (RAM/SSD/touch/keyLight/price snapshot).
+   - Adds or updates the matching variant (RAM/SSD/touch/keyLight/battery/price snapshot).
    - Ensures the laptop document has `laptopGroupId` set.
-4. Otherwise, a new group is created and seeded from the laptop, and the laptop is linked to it.
+4. Otherwise, a new group is created and seeded from the laptop (its `groupName` and `title` mirror the laptop name), and the laptop is linked to it.

 ## Response